node --version

 virtual machine image.

-If you’re familiar with AWS Ec2 Instances, this is similar to creating a virtual machine from the ubuntu 18.04 image.
+If you’re familiar with AWS Ec2 Instances, this is similar to creating a virtual

 MEMORY 2G